Itaize33/Lilach-FlowerShop/README.md

 to run this project:

 1. change the username, password and url to your relevant MySQL info at: server\src\main\resources\hibernate.properties
+2. create a new database named catalog
+3. run the server program
-2. create a new database named catalog, and you are good to go
+4. run the client program and you are good to go